How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 That’s why it is crucial to establish clear criteria for what constitutes a completed sale, as this definition can vary between industries and organizations.

-3. The parties’ understanding
+2. The parties’ understanding

-In case the contract is incomplete, unclear, or otherwise subject to interpretation, the next factor is what is referred to as the parties’ understanding.
+In case the written contract is incomplete, unclear, or otherwise subject to interpretation, the next factor is what is referred to as the parties’ understanding.

 This points to the ongoing communication between the employer and employee during the period of employment relating to the payment of commissions.